apache/kafka/jmh-benchmarks/README.md

 ###Gradle Tasks / Running benchmarks in gradle

 If no benchmark mode is specified, the default is used which is throughput.
+It is assumed that users run the gradle tasks with './gradlew' from the root of the Kafka project.

 *  jmh-benchmarks:shadowJar - creates the uber jar required to run the benchmarks.